hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/hierarchical_risk_parity.rst

     Here, :math:`\rho` refers to the correlation matrix of assets.
-Users can specify their own custom matrix to be used instead of the default one by passing an :math:`NxN` symmetric pandas dataframe or a numpy matrix using the :py:mod:`distance_matrix` parameter.
+Users can specify their own custom matrix to be used instead of the default one by passing an :math:`NxN` symmetric pandas dataframe or a numpy matrix using the :py:mod:`distance_matrix` parameter. **Note that the** :py:mod:`covariance_matrix` **is still requested for computing the clustered variances.**

     |h4| Constructing a Long/Short Portfolio |h4_|
     By default, the weights are allocated assuming a long portfolio i.e. all the weights are positive.
-However, you can also
+However, users can also opt to have specific assets in their portfolio shorted, by specifying a custom list through the :py:mod:`side_weights` parameter.
+    For e.g. in a portfolio of 5 assets, if you want the 3rd and the 5th asset to be shorted, then simply pass a list containing
+    1s and -1s for long and short positions respectively.
+In the above case, ``side_weights = [1,1,-1,1,-1]``, where you have -1 at the 3rd and 5th index.
+By default, a list of 1s will be initialised if no custom input is specified.

     |h4| Different Linkage Methods |h4_|
     HRP, by default, uses the single-linkage clustering algorithm.
 (See the tip under the HCAA algorithm for more details.)